bergamote/mraro/README.md

   [3]: https://code.google.com/p/pagedown/
   [4]: https://github.com/bgrins/nativesortable

-###Install
+### Install

-To install, navigate to your chosen folder and clone the repo:
+To install, pick a folder on your server and clone the repo:

-    cd /www/mysite
+    cd /www/mysite-folder
     git clone https://github.com/bergamote/mraro.git .

-Then go to the folder **mra/admin** and run:
+Then go to the folder **mra/admin** and run the init script:

+    cd mra/admin
+    ./mra_init

 This will create: